NiamhOL/Fundamentals_of_Data_Analysis_2019/README.md

 Cufflinks https://plot.ly/python/v3/ipython-notebooks/cufflinks/

+Scikit-learn https://scikit-learn.org  - Scikit-learn is a simple and effecient tool for data mining and data analysis.

 ## Importing packages ##
 The above packages can be imported into Python.
 Use Import function in iPython as follows: